The route

 - 24-hour local and international service hotline for the duration of the tour

-- This is a package holiday and is covered by the Travel Guarantee Fund and the Package Travel Act - see what benefits this brings you - click here
+- This is a packaged holiday and is therefore covered by The Travel Guarantee Fund - See which benefits this means for you - click here

 Practical information